Failure mode effects analysis (FMEA)

 So you have planned out some improvement for an existing process, product or service but you want to ensure that it is a success.
 One of the best ways to make sure improvement goals are a success is to plan for possible failures.
 FMEA or failure mode effects analysis will do just that for you.
 FMEA is a method of identifying possible failures in a process.
 As the name implies "failure modes" hints that it will help us to understand the possibilities of failure.
 Sound like a valuable activity?
 It certainly is, so how is it performed?

 Before we get started with an overview of FMEA you need to know that there are a few different FMEA methods.
 One is for process oriented analysis.
 You may have heard it referred to as PFMEA.
 The other type is used in the design or redesign of a process, product or service this type of FMEA is referred to as DFMEA.
-Today we will not focus on either one specifically but the template includes both formats.
+Today we will not focus on either one specifically.
+Remember you can find templates here.